San Jacinto Co. woman a whistleblower against sheriff now under FBI investigation, AP reports

 Capers did not directly respond to calls seeking comment, but his second-in-command said they haven't heard from agents and that their office is always open to outside scrutiny.

-The time agents spent with Jones shows they have "a great deal of interest in information she's providing," said Michelle Lee, a retired FBI agent in Texas.
-She noted that's a strong indicator of an open investigation, but warned that such probes could go on under the radar for years.
+The time agents spent with Jones show they have "a great deal of interest in information she's providing," said Michelle Lee, a retired FBI agent in Texas.
+She noted that's a strong indicator of an open investigation but warned that such probes could go on under the radar for years.

 Jones, 47, said she reached out to the FBI over the summer, hoping the scrutiny of Capers following the shooting would make it easier for her to draw attention to the sheriff's investigation into her brother's death.